AuroraZengfh/ModalPrompt/README.md

 2. Some of the hyper-parameters are set frozen in our code, you can set them in the parser if you want to automatically search for the best performance.

+3. In the experiment of ImageNet, we slightly alter the instruction and add option choice of all category names to the prompt to avoid inaccurate descriptions.

 ## :blue_book: Citation
 If you find this work useful, consider giving this repository a star :star: and citing :bookmark_tabs: our paper as follows: